 Assistant Corporation Counsel Jobs in USA with Visa Sponsorship

-Assistant Corporation Counsel positions at local government agencies regularly sponsor H-1B and O-1 visas for qualified international attorneys.
+Assistant Corporation Counsel positions at local government agencies regularly sponsor H-1B visa and O-1 visas for qualified international attorneys.
 These roles typically require a J.D. from an accredited law school and bar admission, making them well-suited for specialty occupation requirements under immigration law.
 For detailed occupation requirements, see the O*NET profile.

 See All Assistant Corporation Counsel JobsOverview